Linking and tagging information

 Hashing linked or tagged information

-Fingerprint Pro is often useful when your internal IDs are unavailable, for example, on a login or signup page.
-To avoid sending emails, phone numbers, or other sensitive information to Fingerprint Pro, you can hash the information first and pass only the hash into thetag
+Fingerprint Identification is often useful when your internal IDs are unavailable, for example, on a login or signup page.
+To avoid sending emails, phone numbers, or other sensitive information to Fingerprint, you can hash the information first and pass only the hash into thetag

 or linkedId